Vikash2K21/devTinder/src/homework.md

 -write a dummy auth middleware for adminn
 -write a dummy middleware for all user routes , except /user/login -error handling using app.use("/",(err, req, res, next) = {})

+-create a free cluster on mongodb official website and that is known is ongodb atlas -Install mangoose library
+-connect your application to the database <"Connection -url">/ devTinder -call the connectdb function and connect to database befire starting application on 3000 -Create a user Schema and user model
+-create POST/signup API to add data to database
+-push some documents using API calls from postman -Error Handling using try , catch